ibexa/documentation-developer/docs/api/php_api/php_api.md

 content and related objects such as Sections, Locations, content types, languages, etc.

 The PHP API is built on top of a layered architecture, including a persistence SPI that abstracts storage.
-Using the API ensures that your code will be forward compatible with future releases based on other storage engines.
+Using the API ensures that your code is forward compatible with future releases based on other storage engines.

 ## Using API services